JoeTringali/terraform-aws-s3-bucket/README.md

 8. Monitor the progress and wait for the completion of the ```terraform apply``` command before proceeding.

-9. Confirm that the resource group deployed:
+9. Confirm that the S3 bucket deployed:

 ```
   terraform state list